minershive/hiveon-kb/guides/start_worker_setup.md

 * Innosilicon A9 ZMaster

 ## Installation
 Remotely connect to your worker using SSH.
-Visit the [Teleconsole](https://forum.hiveos.farm/t/teleconsole/3968) forum thread for more details.
+Visit the  <a href="https://forum.hiveos.farm/t/teleconsole/3968">Teleconsole</a> forum thread for more details.
 Then run the following command:

 `cd /tmp && curl -L --insecure -s -O https://raw.githubusercontent.com/minershive/hiveos-asic/master/hive/bin/selfupgrade && sh selfupgrade`